 The Pirelli Scorpion Verde All Season Plus is another favorite.
 We like the fact it offers lasting comfort and road silence.
 We also love how this tire looks.
 The asymmetric tread design will definitely give your Tacoma a premium and sporting vibe.
 Best of all, the Pirelli Scorpion Verde is a green tire.
 It’s a low rolling resistance touring tire that enhances fuel economy while also reducing CO2 emissions.

 Pirelli utilized a silica-enhanced tread compound with an optimized rubber-to-void ratio and uniform contact patch.
 This enables the rubber to offer better handling, longer wear, and silent performance.
-And despite the sporty appearance, this tire is capable of rolling over light snow, mud, or loose surfaces without losing grip.
+And despite the sporty appearance, this Toyota Tacoma tires is capable of rolling over light snow, mud, or loose surfaces without losing grip.
 The tire has four circumferential grooves and high-density sipes to enhance wet and snow traction.
 But it really excels when rolling over smooth, dry surfaces.

 And if you do, the Pirelli Scorpion Verde All Season Plus will naturally oblige with its sporty and smooth performance mile after mile.
 If your Tacoma’s natural habitat is within the confines of cities and highways, you’ll love the all-weather comfort of the Pirelli Scorpion Verde.
 Best of all, it’s also one of the lowest-priced tires in this list and is the cheapest OEM option we can find right now.